 - Press Save

-Best practice is to leave the Local Authenticating Realm and the Local Authorizing Realm activated so that the repository manager can be used by anonymous, admin and other users configured in this realm even with LDAP authentication offline or unavailable.
+Best practice is to leave the Local Authenticating Realm activated so that the repository manager can be used by anonymous, admin, and other users configured in this realm even with LDAP authentication offline or unavailable.
 Any user account not found in the Local Authenticating Realm will be passed through to LDAP authentication.

 LDAP Connection and Authentication